C&E SOC/AGROECOL/AGRONOMY/ENTOM/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

 C&E SOC/SOC 341 — LABOR IN GLOBAL FOOD SYSTEMS

-Provides an overview of our current food system and how new technologies and globalization are reshaping it, focusing especially on the implications for workers throughout the food chain.
-We will also learn about the ways that social movements are working to reshape commodity chains by promoting local production, fair trade, and labor justice.
+Overview of our current food system and how new technologies and globalization are reshaping it, focusing especially on the implications for workers throughout the food chain.
+Learn about the ways that social movements are working to reshape commodity chains by promoting local production, fair trade, and labor justice.

 C&E SOC/SOC 357 — METHODS OF SOCIOLOGICAL INQUIRY